GenericMappingTools/gmt/doc/rst/source/greenspline.rst

     (*direction(s)* in degrees are measured counter-clockwise from the horizontal (and for 3-D the vertical axis)). **4**: records contain **x**, :math:`\mathbf{v}`. **5**: records contain **x**, :math:`\hat{\mathbf{n}}`, :math:`v`.
+    **Note**: The slope constraints must not be at the same locations as the data constraints.
+That scenario has not yet been implemented.

 .. _-C: